wordpress-mobile/test-cases/test-cases/gutenberg/spacer.md

 -   Add a `Spacer` block
 -   Check if `Spacer` is rendered
--   Check if app do not crash when open settings
+-   Check if app does not crash when open settings

 Expected look:
 ![Spacer](../resources/spacer.png)